When it comes to building muscle, the legs are one of the hardest body parts to train.

 Unlike the leg press, you can and should fully extend or straighten your legs on this exercise.
 Remember to lower the weight slowly and never lose tension throughout a set.

-There it is, a simple leg workout routine for you to do once a week.
-Yes, once a week.
-Again, the aim is to stimulate the muscle enough to promote growth, not to annihilate it into oblivion and backtrack on progress.
+There it is, a simple leg muscle group workout routine for you to do once per week.
+Yes, once per week.
+Again, the aim is to stimulate leg muscle growth, not to annihilate them into oblivion and backtrack on progress.

 Having a week off helps the muscles recover better and fully, then be ready for the next leg-thrashing workout.

-In every meal, you must have a protein source.
+Every meal should have enough protein.
 This is needed to keep your muscles “fed” so they can recover quickly.
-Protein is the single most important factor for muscle growth; so, keep that in mind.
+Increasing your protein intake is essential for muscle growth; so, keep that in mind.